styled-components/styled-components-website/sections/advanced/server-side-rendering.md

 Alternatively the `ServerStyleSheet` instance also has a `getStyleElement()` method that returns an array of React elements.

-If rendering fails for any reason it's a good idea to use `try...finaly` to ensure that the `sheet` object will always be available for garbage collection.
+If rendering fails for any reason it's a good idea to use `try...finally` to ensure that the `sheet` object will always be available for garbage collection.

 > `sheet.getStyleTags()` and `sheet.getStyleElement()` can only be called after your element is rendered.
 As a result, components from `sheet.getStyleElement()` cannot be combined with `<YourApp />` into a larger component.